-Key Considerations/Impacts: The expanded right-of-way needs will be a large consideration.
+Key Considerations/Impacts: To avoid right-of-way acquisition, centerline of the roadway may need to be realigned.
 Reducing lane width to eleven feet will not have any significant impacts to vehicular capacity or operation.
-Design consideration should be given for crossing a driveway or roadway, likely less impact than a sidewalk (no ramps).
+Design considerations, such as storm drainage, should be given for crossing a driveway or roadway, likely less impact than a sidewalk (no ramps required).